Redesigning Belgium’s most complete online legal library.

-Strada lex is a huge library of legal documents for lawyers, jurists, notaries, judges, etc. When we say huge, we mean huge: they harbour more than 2.5 million documents on their platform.
+Strada lex is a huge online legal platform with legal documents for lawyers, jurists, notaries, judges, etc. When we say huge, we mean huge: they harbour more than 2.5 million documents in their library.
 The site attracts about 100.000 active users each month and most claim to use it on a daily basis.
 Strada lex contacted us to update the platform, more specifically to improve the user experience and to modernise the User Interface (UI).
 Important to note is that there wasn’t any technical update or redesign of the database and recommendation engine.
 This provided an additional challenge to improve the platform within the means of the current infrastructure.

 Firstly, we started out by exploring the online legal platform.
 We used a heuristics User Experience (UX) evaluation based on the Nielsen Norman UX heuristics.
 This allowed us to detect the site’s weaknesses and strengths.
 Secondly, we put together a bilingual survey to get a better understanding of the current users, their frustrations and their desired improvements.
 Thirdly, we worked on the improvements in the form of design sprints.
 We divided the work in several sprints based on the knowledge gained through the survey to prioritise what had to be updated first.
 We also used those insights during the sprints to reflect on when designing the improvements.
 Lastly, we executed a big online user test to validate our improvements.
 Due to the coronavirus outbreak we tested remotely and we decided to use the Maze user testing platform to gain insights.
 We learned a lot from that user test which allowed us to make some additional changes.
 Needless to say, the client was intensively involved in all parts of the process.